Jhilamwre/research/_publications/2021-12-05-conf-present-1.md

 collection: publications
 category: conferences2
 permalink: /publication/2021-12-05-paper-title-number-1
-excerpt: 'This paper is about fixing template issue #693.'
 date: 2021-12-05
 venue: 'Modelling and Simulation (MODSIM-2021)'
 citation: 'Sinha, J., Sharma, A., Marshall, L & Kim, S. (2021).
 A bivariate filter for characterization of drying rates of satellite soil moisture drydowns.
 Modelling and Simulation (MODSIM-2021), 5-10 December 2021, Sydney.'
 ---
-aa